Shamimanowar/Shamimanowar/README.md

 <br/>

-- 🔭 I’m currently working on Bidyasagor.
+- 🔭 I’m currently working on UGS funded project.
-- 🏫 Studying Wet Process Engineering  in  [Bangladesh University of Textiles (BUTEX)](https://www.butex.edu.bd/).
+- 🏫 Studying Machine Design and Maintenance in  [Bangladesh University of Textiles (BUTEX)](https://www.butex.edu.bd/).
-- 🌱 I’m currently working on Flutter and learning Node.JS(TypeScript).
+- 🌱 I’m currently working on ReactJS and Django.
+- 🌱 I can use these technologies - HTML, CSS, SASS, Bootstrap, JavaScript, ReactJS, jQuery, Python, Django, MySQL
-- 💬 Ask me about Flutter or any tech related stuff.
+- 💬 Ask me about these technologies or any tech related stuff.
-- 📫 How to reach me: [Facebook - @mirzashowvik](https://fb.com/mirzashowvik) , [telegram - @mirzaShowvik](https://t.me/mirzaShowvik).
+- 📫 How to reach me: [Facebook - @ShamimAnowar](https://www.facebook.com/shamim.anowar.junior.developer/) , [telegram - @ShamimAnowar](https://t.me/shamim_anowar).
-- 😀 Love to code.
+- 😀 Love to code and Solve Software base problems.
 - ⚡ Day Dreamer.

 **Languages and Tools:**